aibtcdev/ai-agent-crew/README.md

 This repository also imports the `aibtcdev/agent-tools-ts` repository as a submodule.

-This provides Typescript functions to interact with a Stacks wallet using Stacks.js.
+This provides TypeScript functions to interact with a Stacks wallet using Stacks.js.

 To clone the repository and sync the submodule, run the following command: